Council to allocate CDBG COVID-19 funds

 Council members will consider multiple items during Tuesday’s virtual council meeting including the allocation of Community Development Block Grant Coronavirus Funds (CDBG-CV) to multiple non-profits in Odessa.

-Director of Community Development Merita Sandoval told council that while the city has received applications requesting the total amount of $827,410, they only have $514,533 in CDBG-CV funds during last week's work session.
+Director of Community Development Merita Sandoval told council that while the city has received applications requesting the total amount of $827,410, they only have $514,533 in CDBG-CV funds.

 She added that there were requests for administrative costs that weren’t eligible because of a lack of information and the agenda detailed that a deadline would be given to those to turn in that information.